 Let’s breakdown the shared responsibility of a group that has exactly 50 full-time equivalent employees (FTE).
 To start, they get the first 30 employees for “free” (no shared responsibility).
 Then there is part A or part B of the shared responsibility payment for the remaining employees.

 If they offer nothing, they are liable for part A for all final 20 employees.
-If they offer at least Minimum Essential Coverage (MEC), then they are liable for part B of all employees who use tax credits.
-The final shared responsibility payment will always be considered the lesser of those two amounts.
+If they offer Minimum Essential Coverage (MEC), then they are liable for part B of all employees who use tax credits.

 One-size never fits all

-Determining the right calculation for your group is certainly quite sophisticated, but it’s not impossible for someone who knows their spreadsheets.
+Determining the right calculation for your group is not impossible.
 However, even the calculation shown above does not account for one of the most important factors: what does each one of your team members need uniquely when it comes to benefits?

 In an effort to cut costs, many Applicable Large Employers have sought out Christian health care sharing ministries, self-funded insurance plans, and even the new individual HRAs as alternatives to traditional group insurance.
 But if you’ve ever won that awkward hat at the carnival, you’d agree that one size never truly fits all.

 Large, universal changes can be difficult on a team of unique people.
-To retain top talent, it is essential to keep a large menu of options available to care for your team exactly where they’re at.
+To retain top talent, it is essential to keep options available to care for your team.